 - Use Witnesses.
 In general, witnesses are one of the best clue-giving devices, as social interaction is easy to make fun in RPGs by creating some memorable NPCs – so be sure to include some.
 They needn’t have witnessed the murder necessarily, but they might have seen a whispered conversation in the corridor that aroused their suspicion… (leading to the question: “and what were you doing in the corridor at midnight, Mr. Witness?”).
 Great tension (or laughs) can also be leveraged by uncooperative witnesses, possibly with their own secrets to hide.
 And remember, in D&D, animals (and even plants… see Prepare for Magic) can be witnesses too… be sure to give them their own personalities.
 One of my favourite NPCs in Candlekeep Murders is actually Queenie the Cat, who considers herself the true boss of Candlekeep, while the Keeper of Tomes is merely her Cuddler in Chief.

 - Include Exploration.
 Build some exploration into the investigation, by hiding clues in cool locations.
 Speaking to witnesses might also involve travelling to memorable places.
+The discovery of secret passages and hidden chambers could help players solve the mystery (although remember not to make finding them essential to cracking the case, as per point 2).

 - Use Diverse Skills Checks.
 Hide information behind diverse skills, especially those that rarely see play in your typical D&D session.
 Now’s the perfect time to wheel out the lesser-spotted Medicine check, as well as all the other knowledge-based skills that many DMs fail to bring to the game (in my experience).
 The player who took Religion will be delighted if it’s required to ascertain the identity of a statuette… and if no one passes the check, they will have to waste time asking around town (a good rule of thumb in D&D is to use failure to create a cost, rather than a dead end).